stephencookdev/moonfleetguesthouse/src/pages/room-rates.md

     title: Dogs
   - body: >-
       Continental breakfast is available (including fruit, yoghurt, juice, cereals, homemade muffins).
-This is served on a per table basis as we have temporarily reduced the buffet for social distancing reasons.

-      Followed by a cooked Full English Breakfast :)
+      Followed by a cooked Full English Breakfast.

-      Accompanied by a choice of hot drinks including Cafetiere, Cappuccino, Hot Chocolate or Tea.
+      Accompanied by a choice of hot drinks including Cafetiere, Hot Chocolate or Tea.
     title: Breakfast
   - body: >-
       We require 7 days notice, prior to arrival, in the event of a